simaodeveloper/bags/README.md

 # EasyStorage
-A Abstration to better handle native Storage Web API
+The EasyStorage have simple methods to manager localStorage API + JSON API

 # Todo